 Many IT security teams are drowning in undifferentiated alerts, making them not more but less effective at their critical role.
 AI and ML technology do, in fact, hold great promise against sophisticated attackers if the above three approaches are incorporated into the organization’s overall security strategy.
 Thoughtful AI deployments will help teams separate real from false alarms and focus on what matters.

-Dustin’s vision is founded on simplifying and accelerating the adoption of machine learning for new use cases.
-He is focused on automating security expertise and understanding normal network behavior through machine learning.
+Prior to eSentire’s acquisition of Versive, he was CTO at Versive, where he focused on automating security expertise and understanding normal network behavior through machine learning.
+Dustin was also an early data scientist for Microsoft’s Cortana and worked in ad-revenue and relevance at Yahoo!
 He has deep ML experience in speech recognition, translation, natural language processing, and advertising, and has published over 30 papers in these areas.